Swingtown: Reception

-Controversy

 The American Family Association urged members to write letters of complaint to the media, while the Parents Television Council followed a failed boycott attempt with an effort to convince CBS affiliates to preempt the program.
 Procter & Gamble and Ace Hardware stopped advertising on the serial.

 Lindsay Soll writes that one "producer thinks of sophisticated swingers Tom and Trina (Show and Parilla) in a ‘Great Gatsby-like way,’ calling them 'the shining couple across the street.'
 Exactly why we'd get in bed with them--er, the show."

 Audience interest dwindled as the summer progressed.
 After a strong pilot episode, the ratings for Swingtown got progressively worse, aided by a mid-season move from Thursdays to Friday.

 According to executive producer Alan Poul, the first season ending was shot with the show's uncertain future in mind:

 The season ends with a cliffhanger, but it's also a completely satisfying ending.
 So, if we go forward, there are many new things that are set up to explore.
 And if we don't go forward, there's no feeling that we've been left with something incomplete.

 The poor ratings led CBS to see if any cable networks, or perhaps DirecTV, were interested in picking it up.
 Bravo decided to acquire rights to the existing episodes, but did not order any new ones.